 Degree: Combined BPharm/MPharm

-Located in one of Australia’s largest cities and, thus, situated close to all of the necessary amenities, Monash University maintains one of the most well-known pharmacy programmes on the planet.
-Considered one of the most prestigious institutions in the region, you will have access to some of the best and most advanced technology around to facilitate your education.
+Located in one of Australia’s largest cities and, thus, situated close to all the necessary amenities, Monash University maintains one of the most well-known pharmacy programmes on the planet.
+Considered one of the most prestigious institutions in the region, you’ll have access to some of the best and most advanced technology around to facilitate your education.

-Tuition fees are affordable, too, which means you can temporarily move to Australia with the hefty savings.
-That in itself is a great opportunity.
+Tuition fees are affordable, too, which means you can temporarily move to Australia to sit in a class with the hefty savings.

 Everyone’s situation is unique – personal finances, disadvantaged backgrounds and residential location – but if you have the drive, the will and the opportunity, then you should not sell yourself short.
 Remember: scholarships, grants and other options are out there, so take advantage of them – just be sure you know what pharmacy school is really like.